Estel-Kitsune/SeqCap/README.md

 2.)
 Go into your project directory (created with the previous script)

-3- Type "snakemake"
+3.)
+Type "snakemake"

-*** What does the pipeline do? ***
+# What does the pipeline do?

-1- Do the "ref proteome versus ref proteome" blastp search (except if it has been done before) -> tabular blastp output file
+1. Do the "ref proteome versus ref proteome" blastp search (except if it has been done before) -> tabular blastp output file

-2- Run the "get_low_copy.py" script on this blastp output file -> list of protein names.
+1. Run the "get_low_copy.py" script on this blastp output file -> list of protein names.

-3- Run the "parsGff3.py" script on the reference GFF3 file -> list of protein names.
+1. Run the "parsGff3.py" script on the reference GFF3 file -> list of protein names.

-4- Run the "extract_fasta_from_list.pl" script.
+1. Run the "extract_fasta_from_list.pl" script.
 It uses the 2 lists of protein names -> fasta file of selected protein sequences

-5- If 2 "de novo" transcriptome, blastn search of transcriptome 1 against transcriptome 2 -> list of selected nucleotide sequences from transcriptome 1 (that have good blast hits in the other transcriptome)
+1. If two "de novo" transcriptomes are used, a blastn search of transcriptome 1 against transcriptome 2 will be done and produce a list of sequences from transcriptome 1 that have good blast hit to a sequence in transcriptome 2.

-6- Blastx search of transcriptome/selected nucleotide sequences against selected reference protein sequences -> blastx tabular output file.
+1. Blastx search of transcriptome/selected nucleotide sequences against selected reference protein sequences -> blastx tabular output file.

 [7- Run parseBLASTtable.py]